aramboyajyan/todo-model/README.md

 # TODO Model

-This is a brief set of instructions on how to manage your own `TODO` file using just a text editor.
+This is a brief set of instructions on how to manage your own `TODO` file just using a text editor.
-Guidelines are very very simple; after trying pretty much any other productivity tool from Trello to Evernote, this is what I keep coming back to.
-I recommend using it in a basic editor, such as Sublime Text, Vim, Gedit or Notepad++.
+Guidelines are very very simple; after trying pretty much any other productivity tool from Trello to Evernote, this is what I keep coming back to because it's as intuitive as it gets.
+At least for my workflow, anyway.
+I recommend usingin a basic editor, such as Sublime Text, Vim, Gedit or Notepad++.
 Avoid regular Notepad on Windows, because it has a very limited "Undo" memory.
-Monospace font helps with readability.
+Keep in mind that Monospace font helps with readability.
+This could work in Word / Libre Office Writer as well.

 ## Symbols